Published on December 18th, 2014 | by Peter Young2

 How To Clean Gunk out of Your Hot Water Tank using Vinegar

 A great way to ensure that your home is using both energy and water efficiently is to ensure that your hot water tank is running like it should.
 Over time things like lime, calcium and other minerals can build up in the base of your hot water tank, and this will cause your hot water tank to work harder to heat the water for your home.
 A great way to get rid of that mineral build up is to flush your hot water tank, but if that isn’t enough you can add vinegar to your hot water tank, which will help to break up the deposits so they’ll drain more easily.
-Just follow these steps:
+The same cleaning techniques can also be applied to patio heaters.

 Things you’ll need for the job: